 - Click on Add and then on OK. - Your project file structure should now look like this:

-• Now it's time to add some source code to our project.
-To do so, click with the right mouse key on the User group to open a local menu.
+• You are now ready to add source files to the project.
+Right-click on the User group to open a local menu.
 The option Add Files to Group 'User' opens the standard files dialog.